Axion-like particle searches with MeerKAT and SKA: Interactions between ALPs and photons

-Below in this section, we present the projected effect of the plasma density in preventing the stimulated decay of ALPs.
-The effect of the stimulated emission manifests in terms of the stimulated emission factor $2 f _ {\gamma}$ in equation \eqref{eq.6.2.8}.
+It remains to determine the factor $2 f _ {\gamma}$ that appears in equation~\eqref{eq.2.8}.
 In general, the photon occupation number $f_{\gamma}$ is a linear combination over all the sources which contribute to the photon bath with the same energy as that produced in the ALP decay.
-Noting that, the SKA phase 1 (SKA1) is designed to operate at the radio frequency range $50 \ \text{MHz} \text{--}20 \ \text{GHz}$ \cite{cembranos2020ska}.
-This frequency range corresponds to ALP decays in the mass range $\sim 10^{-7} \text{--} 10^{-4} \ \text{eV}$.
-At such low-frequencies, we consider the photon occupation number $f_{\gamma}$ receiving contributions from the CMB, the extragalactic radio background, and the galactic diffuse emission as in reference \cite{caputo2019detecting}
+At low frequencies, we consider the photon occupation number $f_{\gamma}$ as potentially receiving contributions from the CMB, the extragalactic radio background, and the target environment diffuse emission as in reference~\cite{caputo2019detecting}

 The first-order approximation to the contribution to $f_{\gamma}$ from the CMB and the extragalactic radio background can be determined from a blackbody spectrum as